grab/engineering-blog/_posts/2023-05-16-iOS-CI-infrastructure-with-observability-tools.md

 In large teams working simultaneously, preventing downloads from the internet can be quite challenging.
 To tackle this issue, we devised a custom tool that tracks all URLs accessed throughout the UITest.
 This enabled us to identify resources being downloaded from the internet during the testing process.

-By using our custom tool to analyze network traffic, we were able to ensure that no resources were being downloaded during testing.
+By using our custom tool to analyse network traffic, we were able to ensure that no resources were being downloaded during testing.
 Instead, we relied on mocked dependencies, resulting in reduced testing times and improved stability.

-#### GitLab load runner analysis
+### GitLab load runner analysis

 At Grab, we have many teams of developers who maintain the app, make code changes, and raise merge requests (MRs) on a daily basis.
 To make sure that new changes don't conflict with existing code, these MRs are integrated with CI.